LIP-Computing/tutorials/docs/udocker/udocker-01.md

 ## udocker: Create containers - I

 * Containers are produced from the images in a process called flattening.
-  * Each layer in the image is extracted on top of the previous.
+  * Each image layer is extracted on top of the previous.
-  * Whiteouts from UnionFS are applied before each layer is extracted.
+  * UnionFS Whiteouts are applied before each layer extraction.
-  * File protection changes are applied to make files accessible to the user.
+  * Protection changes are applied to make files accessible.
   * The resulting directory tree is stored under `${UDOCKER_DIR}/.udocker/containers`

 * Accessing files is easy
   * just cd into `${UDOCKER_DIR}/.udocker/containers/CONTAINER-ID/ROOT`
 * The create operation can be slow depending on underlying filesystem (e.g. Lustre, GPFS)
-  * Sometimes is better to use the /tmp or some other local partition
+  * Alternative use the /tmp or other local partition

 ---